ethereum/solidity-blog/_posts/2023-03-09-solidity-developer-survey-2022-results.md

 #### Most Anticipated Feature

-Support for decimal numbers and generics were mentioned most often as the “most anticipated Solidity feature”.
+Support for decimal numbers and generics was mentioned most often as the “most anticipated Solidity feature”.

-_⚠️ Similar to the previous year we noted that respondents were using various different terms like "floats", "floating point arithmetic", "floating point number", "fixed point numbers", "fixed point math".
+_⚠️ Similar to the previous year, we noted that respondents were using various different terms like "floats", "floating point arithmetic", "floating point number", "fixed point numbers", and "fixed point math".
 We categorized those as "decimal numbers"._

 Most mentioned anticipated features in descending order: